selfrefactor/rambda/README.md

 <summary>2 failed <italic>Ramda.cond</italic> specs

-> Reason for the failure: pass to transformer is not applied in rambda
+> :boom: Reason for the failure: pass to transformer is not applied in rambda
 </summary>

 ```javascript